Repulsive Gravitational Force as a Witness of the Quantum Nature of Gravity

-Our preliminary parameter analysis is encouraging.
-However, just like in the case of the original proposals, one must conduct an extended feasibility study, e.g. to differentiate our effect from other competing effects, such as the Casimir-Polder interaction \cite{marletto25,casimir48}.
-Our proposal to use a quantum interference of gravitational forces to witness the quantum nature of gravity has some advantages in relation to the previous proposals \cite{marletto17,bose17,marletto18,krisnanda20,tilly21,schut22,pedernales22,feng22,vicentini24,dipietra24,marletto25}, since only one mass needs to be in superposition and there is no need to measure quantum correlations between the quantum particles.
-It is clear that quantum technologies are getting closer to being able to test this and related ideas, and it seems to us that it is only a matter of time before the right platform will enable us to answer this fundamental question.
+It is clear that quantum technologies are getting closer to being able to test the eventual quantum nature of gravity and related ideas, and it seems to us that it is only a matter of time before the right platform will enable us to answer this fundamental question.
 We hope and expect that the present proposal brings us closer to witnessing quantum effects in gravity.

+PLS was supported by the Brazilian agency CNPq (Conselho Nacional de Desenvolvimento Científico e Tecnológico).